mqAncientHistory/cityOfRome/Blogs/AlcantaVigiles/Vigiles.md

 The Fire Fighters of Ancient Rome
 =================================

-We saw last week about the great fire of Rome in AD 64; now let’s take a look at the men who had to face it!
+*We saw last week about the great fire of Rome in AD 64; now let’s take a look at the men who had to face it!
 This week, J. Alcanta examines the unsung heroes of ancient Rome, the Vigiles.
 In a time when the average Roman house was largely wooden, when fires ran rampant through the city, these brave men fought to protect their capital.
 How did they do it?
-Let’s find out…
+Let’s find out…*

 Imagine you are hosting a dinner, entertaining a few guests, when in rush men wearing hobnailed sandals and hooded ponchos.
 Some carry buckets of water, others are swinging axes, all looking to extinguish the fire.
 Yet, there isn’t one.
 According to [Seneca (ep.
 64.1)](https://www.loebclassics.com/view/seneca_younger-epistles/1917/pb_LCL075.439.xml) and [Tertullian (Tert.
 Apology.
 39)](http://www.logoslibrary.org/tertullian/apology/39.html), this was one way in which the Vigiles  were made the butt of a very specific, Roman joke; the punchline of which involved the Vigiles crashing through lavish Roman dinner parties, their alarm raised by the smoke rising from kitchen chimneys.
-We hear more of this particular faux pas in a section of Petronius’ []“Banquet of Trimalchio” (Petr.
+We hear more of this particular faux pas in a section of Petronius’ [“Banquet of Trimalchio” (Petr.
 Sat.
 78)](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2007.01.0027%3Atext%3DSatyricon%3Asection%3D78).
 It begins with Trimalchio holding a mock funeral for himself when a trumpeter’s unnaturally loud blast of his instrument accidentally summons the Vigiles.
 The main characters of Petronius’ novel welcome the chaotic diversion, using it as an opportunity to escape from a rather awkward banquet.
 Yet, that isn’t the last we hear of our Roman fire fighters!

 A City in Flames
 ================